The University Health Centre

 The practice has provisions in place for vulnerable patients who are unable to book appointments in the normal way.
 These patients should contact the practice so the reception team can assist them.

-The practice reserves the right to decline a patient request to be booked with a GP where this is an appointment available with another appropriately trained healthcare professional who has the skills and training to address that clinical need.
+The practice reserves the right to decline a patient request to be booked with a GP where there is an appointment available with another appropriately trained healthcare professional who has the skills and training to address that clinical need.

 Please be advised that throughout the opening hours of the surgery, there is a GP on duty who will answer any queries from the healthcare team and arrange prescriptions as necessary if the healthcare professional you see is trained to diagnose and treat the relevant condition but does not have a prescribing qualification.